gnieboer/tsp-redesign/takeFIVE/index.md

          	<div class="grid_12 popup" >
             	<!-- Slide5 - Fred PopUp -->
             	<article id="article-4">
     				<p class="green">Fred is intimidated by investing.
-Too many options overwhelm him, so he chooses <a class="white" target="_blank" href="/InvestmentFunds/FundOptions/fundPerformance_L2050.html" title="Learn more about the TSP's Lifecycle 2050 Fund.">L 2050</a>, a Lifecycle fund designed by our experts for people who&rsquo;ll need their money in the year 2045 or later.</p>
+Too many options overwhelm him, so he chooses <a class="white" target="\_blank" href="/funds-lifecycle/l-2050/" title="Learn more about the TSP's Lifecycle 2050 Fund.">L 2050</a>, a Lifecycle fund designed by our experts for people who&rsquo;ll need their money in the year 2045 or later.</p>
     			</article>
             </div>